Ayfri/Kore/website/src/jsMain/resources/markdown/doc/Getting_Started.md

 The template already sets Java 21 and enables the required Kotlin options.

-## Option B — Add Kore to an existing project
+## Option B: Add Kore to an existing project

 Add the dependency to your build file.